chocfountain/boba/rentry/rentry hi3er full.md

 - 5D Abstinence = 130D
 - 6D Corruption = 140D
 - 7D Finality = 150D
+Please note that this is only true for there reward scores, and not the actual previous difficulties pre v5.6

 **What do these mean?**
-Yes = Crucial signet, get it
+Yes = At some point get this signet.
+It doesn't matter when, just that you obtain it, as its a signet needed to make the build work.
 1st/2nd/etc = Get this 1st/2nd/etc
+Start = Start with this signet
-Optional = You can take it, but not necessary (mostly if your stigmatas are bad) Filler = Only consider going for this if the other portals suck No = Don't get this
+Optional = You can take it, but not necessary (mostly if your stigmatas are bad) Filler = Only consider going for this if the other portals suck.
+No = Don't get this.

 > For more information on ER like how to signet build or known bugs, click [here](https://rentry.co/thebuttererguide).
 Pretty useful if  say so myself